Code of Conduct

 i.
 All parties except the Complainant may either agree or decline to interview.
 The interviews may be conducted in person or by videoconference.
 The Complainant may not decline an interview.
 The Complainant may be accompanied by a representative, who may be an attorney, at his or her own expense.

 ii.
 Representatives may advise during the interview, but shall not personally participate.
 If the Complainant wishes to be accompanied by an attorney, he or she must inform the Administrator in writing at least five (5) calendar days before the scheduled date of the interview.

 iii.
 Representatives may not appear in lieu of persons accused.
 The interview committee will take minutes of all questions and answers during any interviews.

 iv.
 An administrative assistant may be assigned to assist with minutes.

 v.
-The Administrator will keep the Chief Academic Officer informed of the timeline of all activities of the committee for the file log.
+The Administrator will keep the Vice Chancellor of Academic Affairs informed of the timeline of all activities of the committee for the file log.

 c.
 After all evidence has been gathered from the Complainant(s) and witnesses, the Administrator will communicate with the Respondent and give him/her the opportunity to present any relevant evidence.

 i.
 Copies of any new evidence or documents found by the Investigation Committee will be provided to the Respondent within five (5) business days of meeting with the Respondent.

 ii.
 Names other than those of the Complainant and Respondent may be redacted from the document.